redux-offline/redux-offline/README.md

 ```

 #### Only import what you need
 The reason for default config is defined as a separate import is, that it pulls in the [redux-persist](https://github.com/rt2zz/redux-persist) dependency and a limited, but non-negligible amount of library code.
-If you want to minimize your bundle size, you'll want to avoid importing any code you don't use, and bring is only the pieces you need:
+If you want to minimize your bundle size, you'll want to avoid importing any code you don't use, and bring in only the pieces you need:

 ```diff
 import { createOfflineStore } from 'redux-offline';